PGM-Lab/InferPy/docs/notes/probzoo.rst

 Probabilistic Model Zoo
 ===========================

 In this section, we present the code for implementing some models in Inferpy.
-The corresponding code in Edward can be found in the  `Inferpy vs Edward <inf_vs_ed.html>`_ section.

 Bayesian Linear Regression